nabeelvalley/docs/src/content/docs/dotnet/using-wcf-services.md

 ---
 published: true
 title: WCF Services
-subtitle: Connecting to WCF Services Services using Visual Studio or the SVCUtil CLI
+description: Connecting to WCF Services Services using Visual Studio or the SVCUtil CLI
 ---

 In order to consume a WCF Service from a .NET client you can make use of the `Connected Services` section in Visual Studio, or using the `svcutil` tool in the `dotnet cli`